BrianGrant-Data/ethics_Grant_Brian/README.md

 # My Ethics Manifesto

 ## Core Principles
-- Leave the client with more available time than they had
+- Leave both client and coworkers with more available time than they had
 - Increase key performance indicators for those I work with
 - Underpromise but over deliver
 - Communicate road blocks